Nishi Park 西公園

 A hilltop park great for picnics and crisscrossed with running trails

-Located to the north of the city and a short walk from Ohori Park , Nishi Park is one of Fukuoka's best spots for cherry blossoms during the spring.
+Located to the north of the city about a 15-minute walk from Ohori Park Station, Nishi Park is one of Fukuoka's best spots for cherry blossoms during the spring.

 The park's observatory offers a fantastic view of Fukuoka, Hakata Bay and islands in the bay

-Nishi Park opened is 1875, making it Sendai's oldest park
+Nishi Park opened in 1875, making it one of Fukuoka's historic parks

 How to Get There

-Nishi Park can be reached by bus or by a short but steep walk from Omachi Nishi-Koen Station on the Tozai Subway line.
+Nishi Park can be reached by bus or by a steep 15-minute or so walk from Ohori Park Station on the Airport Subway line.